pnasis/Payloads-for-DigisparkUSB/README.md

 ## List of Sketches

-- **famous-song.ino:** this is a very basic arduino sketch that opens and plays a very famous song to the victim computer.
+- **famous-song.ino:** this is a very basic sketch that opens and plays a very famous song to the victim computer.
 This is also can be used as a Proof of Concept (PoC).
 - **Win10-Backdoor.ino:** this sketch is capable of creating a backdoor on a Windows 10 machine by downloading the powercat executable.
+- **Dump-NTLM-Hashes.ino:** this sketch is cabalse of dumping the NTLM hashes presented in the victim computer and send it to the attackers machine in a zip format.

 ## Contributing